osrf/gazebo_design/improve_sensors/add_clock_noise.md

 Gazebo sensors currently time stamp their measurements with global time.
 However, in reality, as a result of imperfect clocks time stamps often differ across platforms -- even when a clock disciplining method like NTP is used.
-The underlying reason for this error is that clocks are driven by an oscillator that suffers random noise, as well as temperature and age related error.
+The underlying reason for this error is that clocks are driven by an oscillator that suffers error, as a result of temperature, age and random noise.

 ### Requirements